The following thought relates to the first great Sunday law, issued by the Emperor Constantine in 321AD.

 “Let all the judges and town people, and the occupation of all trades rest on the venerable day of the Sun; but let those who are situated in the country, freely and at full liberty attend to the business of agriculture; because it often happens that no other day is so fit for sowing corn and planting vines; lest, the critical moment being let slip, men should lose the commodities granted by Heaven.
 Given the seventh day of March [321AD].”

 It is interesting to me that Constantine allows significant exemptions in his Sunday law.
 Those exemptions were for the people that attended “to the business of agriculture”.
 Lest, as he reasoned, in such critical times as plowing and harvest, they should lose precious advantage and forfeit a part of their yield.
+This seems to be good worldly morality and logic.

 Also, the weather on Sunday might be so good for the “sowing [of] corn” or for the “planting [of] vines”, that it would be ill-advised to lose such a good opportunity.